eebasadre20/flow/README.md

 end
 ```

 Define another operation.
-Use a failure method when an operation, and any remaining operations in a flow, should fail and no longer run:
+Use failure methods when an operation and flow should fail and no longer run:

 ```bash
 $ rails generate flow:operation SubmitCharge